project-oak/oak/rfcs/1440_generic_planner_node.md

 that additional connections might be created over time.
 Nodes could also close channels and nodes could terminate.
 This means that while the initial setup might be static it does not guarantee that the node structure will never change.

-### Dynamic sub-graph creation

-The first example will be dynamic creation of user-specific nodes and connect them to the appropriate channels in the graph.
-In future this will be extended to support template-based definition of subgraphs.
-The entire sub-graph will then be dynamically generated (e.g. a user-specific sub-graph consisting of multiple nodes each).

 ### Declaration of supported message types